Data processing agreement

 17. Duration of the order/termination

 (1) The agreement shall commence upon signature and shall be concluded for an indefinite period.

 (2) Either party may terminate the main agreement in whole or in part without notice if the other party fails to fulfill its obligations under this agreement, violates provisions of the GDPR intentionally or with gross negligence, or if the contractor is unable or unwilling to carry out the instruction of the customer.

 (3) In the event of simple breaches, i.e., breaches that are neither intentional nor grossly negligent, one party shall set a reasonable deadline for the other party within which the latter may remedy the breach.

 (1) After termination of the contract, the contractor shall return to the client or delete, at the client's discretion, all documents, data, and processing or utilization results created in its possession related to the contractual relationship.
 Any statutory retention obligations or other data storage obligations shall remain unaffected.
 Documentation that serves as proof of the orderly and proper processing of the data may be retained for evidentiary purposes even after the end of the main contract.

 (2) The contractor may store personal data processed in connection with the order beyond the termination of the contract if and to the extent that the contractor has a legal obligation to retain the data.
-In such cases, the data may only be processed to implement the respective statutory retention obligations.
+The data may only be processed to implement the respective statutory retention obligations in such cases.
 After the expiry of the retention obligation, the data must be deleted immediately.

 (1) If the customer's property with the contractor is endangered by measures of third parties (such as by seizure or attachment), insolvency proceedings, or other events, the contractor shall inform the customer without delay.
 In addition, the contractor shall notify the creditors without delay that data processed on behalf of the customer is involved.